Fart Lover Supreme - Donald Rump - E-Book

 He had to ask, didn’t he?

 It didn’t take her long to guzzle down both of their Strawberry Skittles Freezes.
-As Murray scraped himself off the floor, she let him have it, a belch for the ages that catapulted him into the air, bounced his head off the ceiling tiles, and dumped his sorry ass on the floor.
+As Murray scraped himself off the floor, she let him have it, a belch for the ages that catapulted him into the air, bounced his head off the ceiling fan, and dumped his sorry ass on the floor.

 Good grief, what had happened to Murray’s arm?
 How it dangled in the socket like the matching limp noodle in his jeans.
-At least he hadn’t landed on his head again, and merely broken the fall with his dislocated shoulder and shattered hip.
+At least he hadn’t landed on his head again, and had merely broken the fall with his dislocated shoulder and shattered hip.

 Still, Murray wouldn’t be denied.